Tempe Public Library

 - People who are 60+ (no income requirement)

-In-Person: By appointment ONLY!
+By appointment ONLY!
 No walk-ins will be accepted.
 Requires tax client to bring tax documents and required information to tax site.
 Taxes will be prepared on-site by volunteer tax preparers.
 Client must be present to sign for e-filing.
 Face masks encouraged but not required at this time.

 - Location in Tempe: Gracie’s Village – Community Room.